Gardiners Island: War of 1812

-During the War of 1812 a British fleet of seven ships of the line and several smaller frigates anchored in Cherry Harbor and conducted raids on American shipping through Long Island Sound.
-Crews would come ashore for provisions which were purchased at market prices.
+During the War of 1812, a British fleet of seven ships of the line and several smaller frigates anchored in Cherry Harbor and conducted raids on American shipping through Long Island Sound.
+Crews would come ashore for provisions, which were purchased at market prices.
 During one of the British excursions, Americans captured some of the crew.
-The British came to arrest then owner John Lyon Gardiner, who, being a delicate man, adopted the "green room defense" where he stayed in a bed with green curtains surrounded by medicine to make him look feeble.
+The British came to arrest then owner John Lyon Gardiner, who, being a delicate man, adopted the "green room defense", where he stayed in a bed with green curtains surrounded by medicine to make him look feeble.
 The British, not wanting a sick man on board, let him be.

 The British were to bury several personnel on the island during the course of the war.
 Some of the British fleet that burned Washington assembled in the harbor in 1814.

-Gardiner's supply boats were manned by slaves during the war and this made it easier for them to pass through British lines.
-Many of the Gardiner slaves were to live in the Freetown, just north of East Hampton village.
+Gardiner's supply boats were manned by slaves during the war, and this made it easier for them to pass through British lines.
+After the State of New York abolished slavery in 1827, many of the freed Gardiner slaves went to live in Freetown, just north of East Hampton village.